How big are your T-shirt sizes?

 How do you select your camp counselors?

 In addition to being the best of the applicant pool, camp counselors are subject to criminal background checks and drug screening.
-They are also required to submit three letters of recommendation.
-All camp groups consist of both Senior Counselors (ages 18 and above) and Junior Counselors (ages 16-18).
+They must be at least 18 years of age and are required to submit three letters of recommendation.